quire-io/guide/_docs/tasklist-11-attachments.md

 You can embed one or more images in a description or comment to see them directly, instead of attaching them.

-Step 1: Click to add or edit a description or comment.

-Step 2: Drag and drop the image(s) into the description or comment.
+Click to add or edit a description or comment.
+Drag and drop the image(s) into the description or comment.

 ![embed image]({{ site.url }}{{ site.baseurl }}/assets/images/attachments/embed_image_1.png)

-Step 3: Click **Save**, it would look like this.
+Then, click **Save**, it would look like this.

 ![embed image]({{ site.url }}{{ site.baseurl }}/assets/images/attachments/embed_image_2.png)

-💡 **Tip:** If you use Chrome, you can copy and paste an image in a description or comment.
+**Tip:** If you use Chrome, you can copy and paste an image in a description or comment.
 {: .notice--info}